Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Legislature overrides governor's veto to shield past cannabis convictions

-Just before the legislature adjourned its shortened 2020 session, lawmakers approved a bill — HB 83 — that would automatically shield past cannabis charges occurring before October 1, 2014 in which possession was the only charge in the case.
-Sadly, Gov. Larry Hogan vetoed the legislation.
+Just before the legislature adjourned its shortened 2020 session, lawmakers approved a bill — HB 83 — to automatically shield past cannabis charges occurring before October 1, 2014 in which possession was the only charge in the case.
+Sadly, former Gov. Larry Hogan vetoed the legislation.

 However, the legislature overrode Gov. Hogan’s veto during the 2021 session, and the bill became law on February 12, 2021.

-HB 83 will shield nearly 200,000 past cannabis possession charges from public view on the Judiciary’s “Case Search” website.
+HB 83 shields nearly 200,000 past cannabis possession charges from public view on the Judiciary’s “Case Search” website.
 Unfortunately, this is not a full record expungement.
-Full record expungement of marijuana possession is available by application after four years.
-You can find more information on expungement here.
+However, the 2022 legalization companion bill (HB 837/SB 833) included automatic expungement for possession offenses where they were the only charge, which must occur by July 2024.

 Stay connected